Legal tender: United States

-Before the Civil War (1861 to 1865), silver coins were legal tender only up to the sum of $5.
+Before the American Civil War (1861–1865), silver coins were legal tender only up to the sum of $5.
 Before 1853, when U.S. silver coins were reduced in weight 7%, coins had exactly their value in metal (from 1830 to 1852).
 Two silver 50 cent coins had exactly $1 worth of silver.
 A gold U.S. dollar of 1849 had $1 worth of gold.
 With the flood of gold coming out of the California mines in the early 1850s, the price of silver rose (gold went down).
 Thus, 50 cent coins of 1840 to 1852 were worth 53 cents if melted down.
 The government could increase the value of the gold coins (expensive) or reduce the size of all U.S. silver coins.
 With the reduction of 1853, a 50-cent coin now had only 48 cents of silver.
 This is the reason for the $5 limit of silver coins as legal tender; paying somebody $100 in the new silver coins would be giving them $96 worth of silver.
 Most people preferred bank check or gold coins for large purchases.

-During the early American Civil War, the federal government first issued United States Notes (the first greenback notes), which were not redeemable in gold and silver coins but could be used to pay "all dues" to the federal government.
+During the early part of the war, the federal government first issued United States Notes (inheriting the nickname greenback notes from the contemporary new Demand Notes), which were not redeemable in gold and silver coins but could be used to pay "all dues" to the federal government.
 Since land purchases and duties on imports were payable only in gold or the new Demand Notes, the Demand Notes were bought by importers and land speculators for about 97 cents on the gold dollar and never lost value.
 1862 greenbacks (Legal Tender Notes) at first traded for 97 cents on the dollar but gained/lost value depending on fortunes of the Union army.
 The value of Legal Tender Greenbacks swung wildly but trading was from 85 to 33 cents on the gold dollar.

-This resulted in a situation in which the greenback "Legal Tender" notes of 1862 were fiat, and so gold and silver were held and paper circulated at a discount because of Gresham's law.
+This resulted in a situation in which the greenback "Legal Tender" notes of 1862 were fiat, and so gold and silver were held, and paper circulated at a discount because of Gresham's law.
 The 1861 Demand Notes were a huge success but robbed the customs house of much needed gold coin (interest on most bonds back then was paid in gold).
-A money-strapped Congress, which had to pay for the war, eventually adopted the Legal Tender Act of 1862, issuing United States Notes backed only by treasury securities, and compelled the people to accept the new notes at a discount; prices rose except for those who had gold and/or silver coins.
+A money-strapped Congress, which had to pay for the war, eventually adopted the Legal Tender Act of 1862, issuing United States Notes backed only by treasury securities and compelled the people to accept the new notes at a discount; prices rose except for those who had gold and/or silver coins.